How Criminal Cases Work: From Arrest To Trial

 Step 5: The District Court Arraignment

-If the State successfully puts on the prelim your case is “bound over.”
-This means they have won this stage and you are sent to District Court Arraignment, often called DCA.
+If the State is successful in the prelim, your case is “bound over.”
+This means the State has won this stage and you are sent to District Court Arraignment (DCA).
 DCA is similar to the conference docket.
 You still have the opportunity to plead and your attorney can negotiate your plea deal with the State’s attorney.
 However, most plea deals get worse after the prelim.
-This is because the State’s attorney has tried a portion of their case and won, so they now feel more confident in their case.
-If you choose to plead, you can still plead in any of the ways we described above.
+This is because the State’s attorney has tried a portion of their case and won, so they now feel more confident about the chances of getting a full conviction.
+That being said, you can still plead in any of the ways we described above.

-However, if you choose not to plead, your case will be set for a jury trial sounding docket or a non jury trial.
-After it is set, the Judge will give your attorney and the State’s attorney a deadline to file all pre-trial motions.
+However, if you choose not to plead, your case will be set for a jury trial sounding docket or a bench trial.
+After this date is set, the judge will give your attorney and the State’s attorney a deadline to file all pre-trial motions.
 Pre-trial motions are written arguments both sides present to the judge before the actual trial happens.
-The judge will give them a motion hearing date and rule on those motions.
+The judge will give both sides a motion hearing date and rule on those motions.

 Step 6: The Trial

-There are two types of trials you can have if you choose to have a trial: the jury trial and the non jury trial.
-Very few cases actually make it to this stage: the vast majority of them either plead out or get dismissed much earlier.
+There are two types of trials you can have if you choose to have a trial: a jury trial or a bench trial.
+Very few cases actually make it to this stage: the vast majority either plead out or get dismissed much earlier.
 Just like before, you can still always plead, even once your case is set for trial.
-The State’s attorney may not give you a plea deal, or they may give you a very bad plea deal, but even then, you can still blind plead to the judge.
+The State’s attorney may not give you a plea deal, or they may give you a very bad plea deal; even then, you can still blind plead to the judge.

-The Jury trial is what you expect when you think of a trial.
-It is the trial you see on TV with a collection of 12 of your peers sitting in the box who decide whether or not you are guilty.
-It is made up of: voir dire, openings, the State’s case, the defense’s case, closings, and deliberation/verdict.
+The jury trial is what you’d expect based on TV shows: 12 of your peers sitting in the box who decide whether or not you are guilty.
+The procedures of a jury trial include:

-Voir Dire: voir dire occurs at the very beginning of a jury trial before the jury has been selected.
-Both sides attorneys prepare questions to ask a large group of potential jurors (the exact number of how many people can vary).
-They then strike the potential jurors they believe would most hurt their case.
-At the end, a jury of 12 people and normally 2 alternates are selected to sit and listen to the trial.
+Voir Dire: Both the prosecuting and defense attorney prepare questions to ask a large group of potential jurors.
+Each attorney will eliminate the potential jurors they believe would hurt their case.
+At the end, a jury of 12 people and two alternates are selected for the trial.

-Openings: once voir dire is done, both sides are given an opportunity to present openings.
-The State’s attorney goes first.
-An opening is just your first official statement to the jury.
-It normally consists of an overview of the events that lead to today’s case and the evidence that will be presented.
+Openings: Once voir dire is complete, both sides are given an opportunity to present official opening statements with the State’s attorney going first.
+An opening normally consists of an overview of the events that led to the case and the evidence that will be presented.

-The State’s Case: during the State’s case they can call as many witnesses as they would like to testify against you.
-During this time they will perform what is called a direct examination.
-A direct examination is where an attorney asks questions of a witness called to testify by that side.
+The State’s Case: As the State presents its case, prosecutors can call as many witnesses as they would like to testify against you.
+During this time, they will perform what is called a direct examination.
+A direct examination is when an attorney asks questions of their witness.
 At the end of the direct examination, the defense is given the opportunity to cross examine the witness.
 A cross examination is questioning from an attorney that did not call the witness to testify, and is typically intended to disprove what they just said on direct examination.
-Once the State has finished calling all of their witnesses, and the defense has cross examined all of them, the State “rests” and the defense’s case begins.
+Once the State has finished calling all its witnesses, and the defense has cross examined them, the State “rests” and the defense’s case begins.

-The Defense’s Case: The Defense’s case can look very different depending on what your lawyer feels is best for you.
-Since the prosecution has the burden of proof, some lawyers choose not to put on a case at all if they feel the State hasn’t met their burden.
-However, just like with the State, the Defense can call witnesses and the State will have an opportunity to cross examine them.
+The Defense’s Case: The defense’s case can look very different depending on your lawyer’s strategy.
+Since the prosecution has the burden of proof, some lawyers choose not to put on a case at all if they feel the State hasn’t met its burden.
+However, just like with the State, the defense can call witnesses and the State will have an opportunity to cross examine them.

 Closings: This is the final argument from both sides.
-The State will present their closing argument first and the Defense will go after them.
-The State also gets an additional closing after the defense has finished theirs; this is called a rebuttal.
+The State will present their closing argument first and the Defense will go next.
+The State also gets an additional closing after the defense has finished; this is called a rebuttal.

-Deliberations/ verdict: Once both parties have finished their closings, the jury will be sent back to deliberate.
-This is where the jury makes a decision about the case.
+Deliberations/Verdict: Once both parties have finished their closings, the jury will be sent away to deliberate.
+This is when the jury makes a decision about the case.
 The time a jury takes to deliberate can range from minutes to weeks.
-There is no set amount of time juries can deliberate, and it takes as long as they need to make a unanimous decision.
-Once they have come to a unanimous decision, they are called back into the courtroom to read the verdict and announce whether they have found you guilty or innocent.
-This concludes your case, and you will be deemed either guilty or not guilty at this time.
+There is no set amount of time; juries can take as long as they need to make a unanimous decision.
+Once they have come to a unanimous decision, they are called back into the courtroom to read the verdict of guilty or not guilty (innocent).
+This concludes your trial.
 If you are found guilty, you will proceed to punishment.

-Once the judge makes a decision regarding guilt or innocence, the judge will determine the sentence.
-This may be done at the same time as the determination of guilt or it may be done after.
-This will depend on your criminal history and what type of case it is.
+Once the judge makes a decision regarding guilt or innocence, they will determine the sentence.
+This may be done at the same time as the determination of guilt or after.
+This will depend on your criminal history and the type of case.

 The Bottom Line

-Your case can look very different depending on decisions you make during the process and whether your case is a misdemeanor or a felony.
-This is why we recommend hiring an attorney to guide you through the process.
-While the court will not require you to hire an attorney right away, the sooner your attorney gets involved in your case, the sooner they can start fighting for you and protect your interests.
+Your case can look very different depending on decisions you make during the process and whether you’re facing a misdemeanor or felony.
+This is why we recommend hiring an attorney to guide you through the criminal felony proceedings in Oklahoma.
+The sooner your attorney gets involved in your case, the sooner they can start fighting for you.
 If you have been charged with a crime, please contact us for a free consultation on your case.